michaelmaguire/jepsen.zookeeper/README.md

 It does not offer "Linearizable" or "Strong Serializable".

-For fun, to illustrate the Jepsen framework, we tested Zookeeper against a higher level of consistency, namely "Linearizable", expecting it to fail.
+For fun, to illustrate the Jepsen framework, we tested Zookeeper against a higher level of consistency, namely "Linearizable", expecting it to fail that particular level of consistency.

+The lessons learned illustrate how the Jepsen framework can be used to test distributed systems.